 A Finnish blueberry pie?
 A fluffy cake right from a local bakery?
 Or maybe a warm toast with savory filling?
 Tampere has a lot to offer even to the most picky candy hounds and coffee lovers.
 There are dozens of cafés, bakeries and coffee houses in Tampere!

 Where to start?
 Surely, in the waffle cafés.
 That is the place where guests from Helsinki head straight from the railroad station.
-The good news is that Tampere now has three of them and each has its own appeal.
+The good news is that Tampere has two of them.
 The foundation was set by the café Vohvelikahvila on the bank of Tammerkoski in 1992.
 For 22 years, their waffles have been made following a secret recipe that the owner does not give neither to guests, nor to journalists.
 When it’s warmer outside, you may enjoy the waffles on the terrace opening to a view of Cathedral’s spire.
-The other two cafés are situated on Tuomiokirkonkatu and Kauppakatu streets.
+The other café is located on Tuomiokirkonkatu.

 Next door to McDonald’s on Tuomiokirkonkatu you can find an entrance to a totally new world of flavor.
 Pyymäen Oma is a bakery, a coffeehouse and a lunch restaurant all wrapped in one.
 There’s been a bakery at this location for half a century and there’s an abundance of sweet and savoury pastries on offer.
 Pyymäen Oma remains loyal to the classics and traditional recipes while thinking about the new trends at the same time.